bitcoin-teleport/teleport-transactions/README.md

 * Start up Bitcoin Core in regtest mode.
 Make sure the RPC server is enabled with `server=1` and that rpc username and password are set with `rpcuser=yourrpcusername` and `rpcpassword=yourrpcpassword` in the configuration file.

+* Configure RPC parameters by setting corresponding environment variables or command-line parameters.
+  >Set RPC URL, username and password by using `--rpc-url`, `--rpc-username` and `--rpc-password` command-line parameters
+  > or set corresponding environment variables (`RPC_URL`, `RPC_USERNAME` and `RPC_PASSWORD`) before running.

-* Download this git repository.
-Open the file `src/main.rs` and edit the RPC username and password in the function `get_bitcoin_rpc`.
-Make sure your Bitcoin Core has a wallet called `teleport`, or edit the name in the same function.
+* Make sure your Bitcoin Core has a wallet called `teleport`, or edit the name in the RPC URL parameter.

 * Create two teleport wallets by running `cargo run -- --wallet-file-name=<wallet-name> generate-wallet` twice.
 Instead of `<wallet-name>`, use something like `maker.teleport` and `taker.teleport`.